For most children, sleep problems are intermittent or temporary and often do not require treatment.

 Night terrors are non-REM episodes of incomplete awakening with extreme anxiety shortly after falling asleep; they are most common between the ages of 3 and 8.
 The child screams and appears frightened, with a rapid heart rate and rapid breathing.
 The child seems unaware of the parents’ presence, may thrash around violently, and does not respond to comforting.
 The child may talk but is unable to answer questions.
 Usually, the child returns to sleep after a few minutes.
 Unlike with nightmares, the child cannot recall these episodes.
 Night terrors are dramatic because the child screams and is inconsolable during the episodes.
 About one third of children with night terrors also sleepwalk (the act of rising from bed and walking around while apparently asleep, also called somnambulism).
 About 15% of children between the ages of 5 and 12 have at least one episode of sleepwalking.

 Night terrors and sleepwalking almost always stop on their own, although occasional episodes may occur for years.
 Usually, no treatment is needed, but if a disorder persists into adolescence or adulthood and is severe, treatment may be necessary.
 In children who need treatment, night terrors may sometimes respond to a sedative or certain antidepressants.
-There is some evidence that disrupted sleep associated with periodic leg movements often responds to iron supplementation, even in the absence of anemia.
+There is some evidence that disrupted sleep associated with periodic leg movements often responds to iron supplementation (2, 3), even in the absence of anemia.
 If children snore and thrash, evaluation for obstructive sleep apnea also should be considered.

 Children, particularly between the ages of 1 and 2, often resist going to bed due to separation anxiety, whereas older children may be attempting to control more aspects of their environment.
 Young children often cry when left alone in bed, or they climb out and seek their parents.
 Another common cause of bedtime resistance is delayed sleep onset time.
 These situations arise when children are allowed to stay up later and sleep later than usual for enough nights to reset their internal clock to a later sleep onset time.
-It can be difficult to move bedtime earlier, but brief treatment with an OTC antihistamine or melatonin can help children reset their clock.
+It can be difficult to move bedtime earlier, but brief treatment with an over-the-counter antihistamine or melatonin can help children reset their clock.

 Resistance to going to bed is not helped if parents stay in the room at length to provide comfort or let children get out of bed.
 In fact, these responses reinforce night waking, in which children attempt to reproduce the conditions under which they fell asleep.
 To avoid these problems, a parent may have to sit quietly in the hallway in sight of the child and make sure the child stays in bed.
 The child then establishes a sleep-onset routine of falling asleep alone and learns that getting out of bed is discouraged.
 The child also learns that the parents are available but will not provide more stories or play.
 Eventually, the child settles down and goes to sleep.
 Providing the child with an attachment object (like a teddy bear) often is helpful.
 A small night-light, white noise, or both also can be comforting.